Taras.com

 My stories

-The following is a collection of ideas that I like.
-I came up with some (but not all) of them.
+The following is a collection of ideas that I find interesting.
+I came up with some of them.

 Probabilistic Chess and Go